Catastrophe bond: Market participants

 Examples of cat bond sponsors include insurers, reinsurers, corporations, and government agencies.
-Over time, frequent issuers have included USAA, Scor SE, Swiss Re, Munich Re, Liberty Mutual, Hannover Re, Allianz, and Tokio Marine Nichido.
+Over time, frequent issuers have included USAA, Scor SE, Swiss Re, Munich Re, Liberty Mutual, Hannover Re, Allianz, Tokio Marine Nichido, and SageSure.
 Mexico is the only national sovereign to have issued cat bonds (in 2006, for hedging earthquake risk and in 2009 and 2012, a multi structure instrument that covered earthquake and hurricane risk).
 In June 2014, the World Bank issued its first catastrophe bond linked to natural hazard (tropical cyclone and earthquake) risks in sixteen Caribbean countries, and in 2017 it launched the Pandemic Emergency Financing Facility to provide funding in case of pandemic disease.

 To date, all direct catastrophe bond investors have been institutional investors, since all broadly distributed transactions have been distributed in that form.
 These have included specialized catastrophe bond funds, hedge funds, investment advisors (money managers), life insurers, reinsurers, pension funds, and others.
 Individual investors have generally purchased such securities through specialized funds.

 There are 5 main investment banks that are active in the issuance of cat bonds.
 These include Aon Securities Inc., Swiss Re Capital Markets, GC Securities (a division of MMC Securities Corp. and an affiliate of Guy Carpenter), Howden Capital Markets and Advisory, and Gallagher Securities.
 There are also 5 main secondary market makers in the space.
 These are RBC, Beech Hill Securities, Gallagher Securities, Swiss Re Capital Markets, and Tullet Prebon.